Sandra-Be/find_defibrillator/README.md

 * Create online presence
 * Promote an AED products
 * Provide information about defibrillator
+* Links available for product training
-* Provide a contact form for people
+* Provide a contact locallity form for people
-* Provide an opportunity to search for defibrillator
+* Provide an opportunity to locate an AED unit
 * Provide a social link for product purchase

 ![Strategy](assets/project_files/website/ "Strategy")